Ahmadu Bello University: Later development

 Beginning in the early 1980s, the university was hit with sharply reduced funding as the International Monetary Fund and World Bank imposed their Structural Adjustment Programme on the country.
 The value of the Nigeria's currency plummeted in relation to others and staff salaries reduced in real terms.
 Funding for premises, library acquisitions, and other resources was curtailed.
 Competition for students, staff and funding with other national institutions in what had been a rapidly expanding university system increased.

-During a peaceful, May 1986 university rally against implementation of the Structural Adjustment Programme, security forces killed 20 demonstrators and bystanders.
+During a peaceful May 1986 university rally against implementation of the Structural Adjustment Programme, security forces killed 20 demonstrators and bystanders.
 Over the years, ABU has been affected by national political instability.
 The very fact of ABU's strikingly "national character" (in drawing students and staff from an unusually broad range of Nigeria's regional, ethnic and religious communities) might be the reason the institution is inclined to internal instability.
 Hence, ABU has been among Nigeria's universities that have suffered most from closures.

 Yet ABU continues to occupy a particularly important place among Nigerian universities.
 As it approaches its half-century anniversary, ABU can claim to be the largest and the most extensive of universities in Sub-Saharan Africa.
-It covers a land area of 7000 ha and encompasses 12 academic faculties, a postgraduate school and 82 academic departments.
-It has five institutes, six specialized centers, a Division of Agricultural Colleges, demonstration secondary and primary schools, as well as extension and consultancy services which provide services to the wider society.
+It covers a land area of 7000 ha and encompasses 18 academic faculties, a college of postgraduate studies and 100 academic departments.
+It has seven institutes, six specialized centers, a Division of Agricultural Colleges, demonstration secondary and primary schools, as well as extension and consultancy services which provide services to the wider society.
 The total student enrollment in the university's degree and sub-degree programme is about 35,000, drawn from every state of Nigeria, Africa, and the rest of world.
 There are about 1,400 academic and research staff and 5,000 support staff.

 The university has nurtured two new institutions: Bayero University Kano and the Abubakar Tafawa Balewa University of Technology, Bauchi.
-Some 27 tertiary institutions made up of colleges of education, polytechnics and schools of basic or preliminary studies are affiliated to it.
+Some 30 tertiary institutions made up of colleges of education, polytechnics and schools of basic or preliminary studies are affiliated to it.

-Despites the numerous achievements of this reputable institution, there are some challenges that the Institution faces.
+Despite the numerous achievements of this reputable institution, there are some challenges that the Institution faces.
 These challenges vary from one section to another.
 For instance, in terms of infrastructure, the school does not have enough classrooms for the students from some sections.
 Based on that, clashes occur on venues especially in the morning when most classes hold.
 Again, even for sections that have classrooms, those classes tend to be unfit for the number of the students.

 Another challenge that has not yet been checked relating to infrastructure is that of hostels or Hall of residence as it's widely known.
 The hostels available for students are not capable of accommodating all the students interested in residing within the campus.
 As a result of that, many new students are stranded on the campus especially at the beginning of the session, and others that are lucky get squatting spaces with friends and family that have already gotten hostels.